-Research Objectives: To describe and analyse the individual, social, structural, and immigration-specific factors shaping im/migrant women’s access to sexual and reproductive health services over the course of arrival and settlement in BC.
+IRIS aims to describe and analyze the individual, social, structural, and immigration-specific factors shaping im/migrants’ access to health services over the course of arrival and making a life in British Columbia.

 Trainees & Staff: Cecilia Sierra Heredia, Elmira Tayyar, Eloina Alberto, Maggie Hammel-Smith Grassby, Melissa Braschel, Padmini Thakore, Refugio Reyes, Ruth Carrillo, Samira Karsiem, Sandra Peterson, Selamawit Hagos, Stefanie Machado

 We are extremely grateful to the IRIS study participants and community partners for their time, trust, courage, and valuable contributions to this research, as well as our study staff for their expertise.
 Some of our former team members are not listed above, but their efforts, knowledge, and contributions have fundamentally shaped our work and findings, and we thank them for the time they spent with us.